 Since my drives are larger than 2TB (and I’ll be using a partition that’s also larger than 2TB) I had to use the new GPT partition table format.

 where sda is source and sdb is destination.
 The last command generates a new UUID on the second disk. sgdisk is not yet available in most repositories but can be installed right from the source.
-(Edit: As of 2015.07.13, the download links on the official site are non-functional; you can find the correct repository here).
+(Edit: The sgdisk application is part of the gdisk package which as of 2017 is available on most current distros).

 For md-dos partition tables,